clhenrick/portfolio/pages/cv.md

 ### Radish Lab
 **Web Developer**
-*May, 2015 - December 2015*
+*May, 2015 - April 2016*
 Brooklyn, NY

-Assisted [Radish Lab](http://radishlab.com/), a web and graphic design studio, with creating interactive data-visualizations and professionally designed web sites for non-profits and cultural instutitions such as [MAS](http://mas.org/).
+Assisted [Radish Lab](http://radishlab.com/), a web and graphic design studio, with creating interactive data-visualizations and professionally designed web sites for non-profits and cultural institutions such as [MAS](http://mas.org/).
 Duties include agile front-end web-development using modern web technologies such as jQuery, Node.JS, D3.JS, Wordpress, CartoDB, and Github.

 ###CartoDB
 **Geospatial Developer Intern**